nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     OpenSSL is sort of the non solution to that in that we have this library that has any encryption algorithm anybody has ever thought up and the defaults will let you use them.
-    All the downgrade attacks is no SSL is ?pill areas?.
+    All the downgrade attacks is no SSL is pill areas.
-    So if we want to use technical means to reduce the ability of governmental players to spy on people.
-    We'll have to start acting like grown-up software developers.
+    So if we want to use technical means to reduce the ability of governmental players to spy on people, we'll have to start acting like grown-up software developers, who do things by a sensible way, rather than saying:

-    Who do things a sensible way, rather than saying "Oh I have this fancy new algorithm I'll stick it into a OpenSSL with the rest of them so now we have 50".
+    "Oh I have this fancy new algorithm I'll stick it into a OpenSSL with the rest of them so now we have 50".

     And that would probably require some kind of architectural oversight which means we'd probably have to find you know maximum of eight persons globally we could agree on probably trust.
     We can start out with Bruce Schneier and seven others.
-    But I don't think that the cat herding is up to that level of ability, yet.
+    But I don't think that the cut hurting is up to that level of ability, yet.
     So I don't simply don't believe we will have technical solutions to this problem.